LPology/Simple-Ajax-Uploader/README.md

 Below is an example of how to implement multiple file uploading with progress bars.
 A new progress bar is created for each file upload within the `onSubmit()` callback function.

-Like in Method 1, The newly created elements are assigned roles using  the `setProgressBar()` and `setFileSizeBox()` functions.
+Like in Method 1, the newly created elements are assigned roles using  the `setProgressBar()` and `setFileSizeBox()` functions.
 Unlike the previous example, however, the progress elements are automatically removed when the upload is completed.

 ```javascript
 var uploader = new ss.SimpleUpload({